-The Enhanced Desktop Experience policy setting sessions running on server operating systems to look like local Windows 7 desktops, providing users with an enhanced desktop experience.
+The Enhanced desktop experience policy setting runs sessions on server-operating systems that look like local Windows 7 desktops.

 By default, this setting is allowed.

-If a user profile with Windows Classic theme exists on the virtual desktop, enabling this policy does not provide an enhanced desktop experience for that user.
-If a user with a Windows 7 theme user profile logs on to a virtual desktop running Windows Server 2012 for which this policy is either not configured or disabled, that user sees an error message indicating failure to apply the theme.
+If a user profile with the Windows Classic theme exists on the virtual desktop, this policy does not provide an enhanced desktop experience for that user.
+Consider a user with a Windows 7 theme user profile logs on to a virtual desktop running Windows Server 2012.
+Also, this policy is either not configured or disabled.
+In this case, that user sees an error message indicating failure to apply the theme.

 In both cases, resetting the user profile resolves the issue.

-If the policy changes from enabled to disabled on a virtual desktop with active user sessions, the look and feel of those sessions is inconsistent with both the Windows 7 and Windows Classic desktop experience.
+If you disable the policy on a virtual desktop with active user sessions, the interface of those sessions becomes inconsistent on Windows 7 and Windows Classic desktops.
 To avoid this inconsistency, ensure you restart the virtual desktop after changing this policy setting.
-You must also delete any roaming profiles on the virtual desktop.
+Then delete any roaming profiles on the virtual desktop.
 Citrix also recommends deleting any other user profiles on the virtual desktop to avoid inconsistencies between profiles.

-If you are using roaming user profiles in your environment, ensure the Enhanced Desktop Experience feature is enabled or disabled for all virtual desktops that share a profile.
+Consider that you are using roaming user profiles in your environment.
+In this case, ensure that the Enhanced Desktop Experience feature is enabled or disabled for all virtual desktops that share a profile.

 Citrix does not recommend sharing roaming profiles between virtual desktops running server operating systems and client operating systems.
-Profiles for client and server operating systems differ and sharing roaming profiles across both types can lead to inconsistencies in profile properties when a user moves between the two.
+Profiles for client and server operating systems differ.
+Sharing roaming profiles across both types can lead to inconsistencies in profile properties when a user moves between the two.